erikh/scarlett-school.web/source/lessons/general-programming/2-variables-and-operators.md

 Operators, as mentioned above, instruct the computer to perform an _operation_.
 In our variable's case, we are telling the computer to store the number `5` in memory, and give it a name: `x`.
 In the future, when we refer to `x`, unless `x` has been changed, it will be equivalent to using the number `5`.

-Operations are very simple instructions (and in fact, _instructions_ are usually what operators are translated to, under the hood) that carry out a sequence of events.
+Operations are very simple instructions (and in fact, _CPU instructions_ -- directly telling the CPU how to handle data -- are usually what operators are translated to, under the hood) that carry out a sequence of events.
 In this assignment case, we are saying:

 -   "Define the number `5`."
 -   "Define the variable `x`, and give it a location in memory."
 -   "Associate the number `5` with the variable `x`'s memory location."

 How this happens behind the scenes is largely immaterial (and sometimes, different depending on the kind of computer you use).
-That said, thinking about this in small stages is _extremely_ important for writing programs, both for efficiency (inefficient programs are slower than efficient ones, as they do not maximize use of the computer) and clarity (someone is going to have to read your code, and perhaps edit it, sooner or later) sake.
+That said, thinking about this in small stages is _extremely_ important for writing programs, both for efficiency (inefficient programs are slower than efficient ones, as they do not maximize use of the computer) and clarity's (someone is going to have to read your code, and perhaps edit it, sooner or later) sake.

 Another way to think about operations and instructions is how you might describe walking up a flight of stairs: